suzto/StarterCards/samples/video_two/README.md

 ## 2) 👩‍🎨 Test your card

 This is where the rubber meets the road to ensure high quality cards for all users across all endpoints.
-Road test your cards considering the below categories:
+Road test your cards considering the following:
 * <b>Themes:</b> Light Mode, Dark Mode, High Contrast
 * <b>Common widths:</b> Chat, Channel, Meeting Chat, Phone (iOS- Portrait/landscape, Android-Portrait/landscape), Tablet (iOS- Portrait/landscape, Android-Portrait/landscape)
 * <b>Accessibility:</b> Color contrast if creating new visuals, tabbing with keyboard or mobile equivelents, Voice assistance (readers to read card content)